cjohansen/replicant-docs/content/top-down.md

 goal.
 The goal was to make it fast enough to enable the simpler programming model of top-down rendering.
 And it is, for a wide range of use cases.

-As per January 2025 Replicant is slower than React but faster than Reagent in benchmarks.
-And because it only has one mode of operation, there isn't a lot you can do "wrong" which will give you widely different results.

 #### Do you actually have a performance problem?

 Many people believe that pure top-down rendering isn't effective enough and that